Eagle-AS0/Eagle-AS0/README.md

 ### 🚀 Projects

 #### 🔍 AI-Powered Intrusion Detection *(Under Development)*
 > Researching and developing an AI-based system to detect suspicious network activities using the NSL-KDD dataset.
-Focused on AI-driven approaches for **real-time intrusion detection**.
+> Focused on **network traffic analysis** and **real-time intrusion detection**.

 ---

 #### 📧 Phishing Email Classifier
 > Builds a phishing email detection system using machine learning techniques.
-Uses NLP for text vectorization and Random Forest for classification.
-Detects whether an email is phishing or legitimate.
+NLP is used for text vectorization and Random Forest (or other ML models) for classification.
 🧠 **Tech**: Python, Scikit-learn, Pandas, NumPy, Flask, Pickle
 📁 [Repository »](https://github.com/Eagle-AS0/Phishing-Email-Classifier)

 ---